ASizov/BINV_test/README.md

 As it is stated in the paper the text embedding is first passed through a fully connected (FC) layer to reduce the dimensionality.
 Then it is shown how this additional FC layer has a critical contribution to noise suppression.

 So the main part of noise reduction is this additional FC layer, and it was put into the model.py prior to words processing with AttnGan procedure.
-Hopre this description would help.
+Hope this description would help.